personalizedrefrigerator/joplin-plugin-freehand-drawing/README.md

 </details>

+## How do I delete a drawing?

+Joplin should automatically purge drawings and other attachments after they have been removed from a note.
+The time this takes is determined by the "Keep note history for" setting, even if note history is disabled.
+See [this forum post for details](https://discourse.joplinapp.org/t/do-attachments-pictures-unattached-to-any-note-get-deleted-if-note-history-is-disabled/35308/3?u=personalizedrefriger).

 ## How do I report a bug related to the image editor?

 This plugin uses [js-draw](https://github.com/personalizedrefrigerator/js-draw) to edit/create freehand drawings.
 Bugs related to `js-draw` can be reported using its [issue tracker](https://github.com/personalizedrefrigerator/js-draw/issues).